Dental Practices

 - Earnings before interest, taxes, depreciation, and amortization (EBITDA) is the primary factor that influences practice value from the perspective of dental support organizations (DSO) and private equity buyers, according to Dental Economics.
 Practices with EBITDA of $1 to $5 million are acquisition targets for both financials and strategic buyers, and therefore tend to trade for the highest multiples.
 Demand and valuation are typically adversely impacted when Medicaid exposure reaches over 20% (pediatric dental practices are the exception to this rule).

-- Dental practice employment and average wages for nonsupervisory employees increased slightly during the first seven months of 2024, according to the US Bureau of Labor Statistics (BLS).
-Dental Practices slightly raised their prices during the first seven months of 2024, according to the BLS.
+- Dental practice employment and average wages for nonsupervisory employees increased slightly during the first nine months of 2024, according to the US Bureau of Labor Statistics (BLS).
+Dental Practices slightly raised their prices during the first nine months of 2024, according to the BLS.
 Dental practice sales are projected to grow at a compound annual growth rate of 4.4% from 2021 to 2031, faster than the growth of the overall economy, according to the Centers for Medicare and Medicaid Services.

 Get A Demo